 The US Air Force shunned cruise missiles in favor of penetrating stealth aircraft like the B-2 bomber escorted by F-22 fighters.
 Expensive air-launched cruise missiles were developed during the Cold war as another nuclear weapons delivery method.
 Afterwards most were converted into conventional air launch cruise missiles and expended in recent conflicts.
 The US Air Force has not procured cruise missiles the past two decades.
 Any fighter can carry cruise missiles and several air-launched types have been fielded by other nations.
 If strike missions can be performed by inexpensive aircraft launching stand-off cruise missiles, there is no need for ultra-expensive radar evading stealth aircraft.
 Millions of dollars were spent to develop a short-range air-launched cruise missile called the SLAM-ER, but the program ran into mysterious problems and no one explained why larger Tomahawks are not air-launched instead.

 While the US Navy procured thousands of Tomahawk missiles for use by ships and submarines, it has not pursued the obvious step of mounting them on Navy aircraft like the F/A-18 to allow strikes farther inland, well beyond the range of ship-launched cruise missiles.
-Part of this resistance may be a desire for a stealthy carrier-based strike aircraft, which was the idea of the canceled A-12 project and now the F-35.
+The Navy successfully test launched Tomahawks from A-6 bombers. (pictured) Part of this resistance may be a desire for a stealthy carrier-based strike aircraft, which was the idea of the canceled A-12 project and now the F-35.
 However, a more likely reason is that if aircraft can launch cruise missiles from well outside a CSG's defensive perimeter, CSGs are dead.
 The Royal Australian Air Force is not constrained by carrier Admirals and purchased German cruise missiles for use by their F/A-18s and P-3s.
 These are smaller missiles with a range of around 250 miles, yet this makes them so capable that some Asian nations have complained.